 Our Declaration: Putting World Heritage in the Hands of Young People

 We drew from the ideas, concerns and opportunities raised during our workshops and activities to write a Declaration to the World Heritage Committee.
 We wanted to ensure the sustainability of World Heritage in an ever-changing world.

 In the Declaration, we particularly recognised that the involvement of the youth and local communities is vital for the sustainability of the World Heritage Convention, and for the successful long-term conservation of heritage.

-Our group were then given the chance to attend the real World Heritage Committee, where we presented our Forum’s Declaration.
+Our group was given a chance to attend the real UNESCO World Heritage Committee, where we presented our Forum’s Declaration.

-The Forum was such a great experience, and helped to show that there are platforms out there for young people to have their voices heard on really important decisions that will impact the future.
+The Forum was such a great experience and helped to show that there are platforms out there for young people to have their voices heard on critical decisions that will impact the future.

 I think it’s important that young professionals, and young people generally, have more opportunities like these.
-They open your mind to what else is happening out there, and allow you to engage with other young professionals internationally on important issues.
+They open your mind to what else is happening out there and allow you to engage with other young professionals internationally on essential issues.